NFL Wild Card Weekend picks and predictions

 There are some pretty big point spreads on this year’s Wild Card Weekend.
 The playoffs kickoff with Seattle Seahawks at the San Francisco 49ers.
-The 49ers are a 9.5-point favorite.
+The 49ers are a 9.5-point favorite on DraftKings Sportsbook.
 That seems like a pretty easy bet.

 Tomorrow night we all cheer for the Los Angeles Chargers to beat Jacksonville.
 I’d feel even better about this game if Brandon Staley didn’t get Mike Williams hurt in a meaningless week 18 game.
 How does that guy still have a job?